MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 endpoints that are authoritative for the origin, along with parameters associated with each of these alternative endpoints.

-For the HTTPS use-case, the HTTPS RR enables many of the benefits of Alt-Svc
+For HTTP use-cases, the HTTPS RR enables many of the benefits of Alt-Svc
 {{?AltSvc=RFC7838}}
 without waiting for a full HTTP connection initiation (multiple roundtrips) before learning of the preferred alternative,